-- · A web browser such as Microsoft Edge, Firefox, Google Chrome, or Safari. - · Students are expected to access the web version of Microsoft Office 365 (i.e., Microsoft Outlook, Teams, Word, Excel, PowerPoint, Planner, To Do, and Project).
+- A web browser such as Microsoft Edge, Firefox, Google Chrome, or Safari. - Students are expected to access the web version of Microsoft Office 365 (i.e., Microsoft Outlook, Teams, Word, Excel, PowerPoint, Planner, To Do, and Project). - Students studying CAD will have access to the college's Computer-aided design (CAD) system (if applicable to students qualification).